Zippoffer/sqllab/sqlQuery.md

 24.
 ##Provide a query that shows the most purchased track of 2013.

+SELECT Track.*, SUM(InvoiceLine.TrackId) AS "Total Sales", Invoice.InvoiceDate AS "Year" FROM InvoiceLine JOIN Invoice ON Invoice.InvoiceId = InvoiceLine.InvoiceId JOIN Track ON InvoiceLine.TrackId = Track.TrackId
+WHERE Invoice.InvoiceDate LIKE "2013%"
+GROUP BY InvoiceLine.TrackId
+ORDER BY "Total Sales"
+DESC LIMIT 1

 25.
 ##Provide a query that shows the top 5 most purchased tracks over all.